Nutzzz/SpinnakerAdventure/README.md

 ## Sound Format

 These games feature some music and sound effects that are... serviceable.

+I've got the format figured out for the most part, but there are some bugs to work out.
+For what it's worth, the Tester Tool permits you to export all audio files to .MID for all games (except MSX ports) as far as my current understanding goes (and will automatically extract files from PDS containers first), but the pitch is incorrect in some cases.
+The tool will also preview sound files for individual games, but in that case it will only play one channel at a time.

+So here's what I've deciphered so far:

+### IBM PC/PCjr sound format

 The IBM ports come with two sound file formats, \*.IB for the IBM PC internal speaker (monophonic) and \*.JR for the IBM PCjr [TI SN76489 chip](https://en.wikipedia.org/wiki/Texas_Instruments_SN76489) (polyphonic, featuring a 3-channel square wave generator, and a 1-channel white noise generator, though I'm pretty sure the noise channel is not used on the IBM ports).

-I'm close to having the format figured out.
-The Tester Tool does permit you to export all audio files to .MID for the IBM (PC and PCjr formats), as well as the Apple, Atari, Commodore, and Mac versions of all 8 games, but unfortunately it's still a work in progress, and it isn't quite right yet.
-Here's what I've deciphered so far:

-### IBM PC/PCjr sound format

 #### Header